A holistic approach to tackling child marriage, teenage pregnancy and school dropout

 Child marriage is a global threat that severely limits girls’ ability to determine their own future, trapping them in poverty and making them vulnerable to gender-based violence.
 It also increases their risk of early and unwanted pregnancy, leading to more abortions by unsafe methods.
 And it deprives girls of education and economic opportunities, perpetuating a cycle of gender inequity.

-Here’s how we’re tackling child marriage:
+Here are some of the ways we’re tackling child marriage:

 Teenage pregnancy